Logo

 Concerned about the side effects of SSRI medications?
 In this episode, I break down what’s really happening in the brain and share safer, science-backed ways to support your child.
 Listen now and learn from my Regulation First Parenting™ approach to calming emotional dysregulation.

-Parents come to me overwhelmed and unsure if SSRIs are helping or making things worse—and those questions are absolutely valid.
+Parents often come to me overwhelmed and unsure if SSRIs (Selective Serotonin Reuptake Inhibitors) are helping or making things worse and those questions are absolutely valid.
 The side effects of SSRI medications can be significant, especially for developing brains.
-With an FDA Black Box warning and the gut–brain connection at play, you deserve clear, compassionate information.
-In this episode, I break it all down and give you hopeful, practical next steps.
+With an FDA Black Box warning and the gut-brain connection at play, you deserve clear, compassionate information.
+In this episode, I break it all down and provide you with hopeful, practical next steps.
 Let’s calm the brain first.

 Why does my child seem more anxious or irritable after starting an SSRI?

-One of the hardest things for parents is seeing their child’s anxiety, agitation, or irritability get worse instead of better.
-But this is actually one of the most common side effects of SSRI medications in children.
+One of the hardest things for parents is seeing their child’s anxiety, agitation, or irritability get worse instead of better after starting SSRI medications.
+Unfortunately, this is one of the most common side effects of SSRIs in children.

 Here’s why: SSRIs can destabilize a dysregulated nervous system, especially when there’s already chronic stress, neuroinflammation, or underlying undiagnosed issues like OCD, bipolar tendencies, or PANS/PANDAS.